 Having a POS ecosystem can create a cohesive omnichannel experience in the following ways:

 Having a robust POS system allows inventory information to get pushed to all channels making inventory visible throughout the organization, in all store locations, and online.
 Customers today don’t want to go into a store unless they know that what they’re looking for is in stock.
 Pushing inventory information to e-commerce sites simplifies customer’s lives; rather than going through the effort to call a store, they can check online.
 Visible inventory also makes checks efficient for sales reps since there is no longer a need for them to call other stores to find an item a customer is looking for but that isn’t in stock at their current location.
 Instead, they are able to use the online system for expedited inventory information.
 To complete the ecosystem, stores are used as fulfillment centers which allow products to be shipped from the store, with the item in stock, directly to the customers home.

-With a robust cell phone store POS system comes a complete view of your customer.
-Customers interact with your brand in many ways from your e-commerce site and social media pages to in-store purchases and phone activations with a sales rep. This centralized database makes tailoring those interactions with your customers much easier – reps can pull up details on previous purchases made both online and in-store, understanding that customers interests and history with your brand.
-This allows you to understand the cross-channel customers served, rather than just being able to see your customer’s in store history or no history at all.
+With a robust retail store POS system comes a complete view of your customer.
+Customers interact with your brand in many ways from your e-commerce site and social media pages to in-store purchases and sales floor interactions with a sales associate.
+This centralized database makes tailoring those interactions with your customers much easier since associates can pull up details on previous purchases, made both online and in-store, understanding that particular customer’s interests and history with your brand.
+This allows you to understand the cross-channel ways the customer was served, rather than just being able to see your customer’s in store history or no history at all.
 This not only acts as a sales assist, but wows the customer and makes them feel like your sales staff truly care.